-- Together we are going to go over some statistics.
-Did you know the World Bank estimates that one billion people, or 15% of the world's population, experience some form of disability. - In the United States, about 26% of people have a disability.
-This includes both visible disabilities, such as many mobility impairments, and hidden ones, such as psychosocial or emotional conditions. - This is a good opportunity to refer back to the May 2021 EMBRACE program to review visible and invisible disabilities. - In 2020, the Bureau of Labor statistics reported that only 18% of disabled people in the United States were employed, compared to the 50% of disabled people in the UK that were employed in May 2021. - While the employment rate may be alarming to some and not surprising to others, we want to focus on the impact of having a disability and being in the school setting. - Research shows that college students with disabilities have lower graduation and retention rates than their peers without disabilities. - Throughout TK-12 schooling there are special education classes and additional resources like auxiliary aids, academic modifications, etc. provided to students with disabilities.
-However, there is no special education at the college level. - In more recent years, some colleges and universities have started disability studies departments and programs and others (Syracuse University, Miami University of Ohio and the University of Illinois at Chicago) have created disability cultural centers or affinity groups. - What are some ways your campus provides supportive spaces for people with disabilities? - Allow chapter members to respond. - College presidents and administrators understand disability is a part of diversity, however scholars and activists say they do not feel that higher education has accepted that disability is a part of identity that can be celebrated. - Some activists and scholars feel that disability is often framed as an individual biomedical condition, a technical problem to be solved rather than as a group identity. - Disability is often confined to offices that work through educational accommodations. - Why do you think it is important to provide a space to celebrate and acknowledge people with disabilities outside of academic accommodations?
+FACILITATOR TALKING POINTS Together we are going to go over some statistics.
+Did you know the World Bank estimates that one billion people, or 15% of the world's population, experience some form of disability.
+In the United States, about 26% of people have a disability.
+This includes both visible disabilities, such as many mobility impairments, and hidden ones, such as psychosocial or emotional conditions.
+This is a good apportunity to refer back to the May 2021 EMBRACE program to review visible and invisible disabilities.
+In 2020, the Bureau of Labor statistics reported that only 18% of disabled people in the United States were employed, compared to the 50% of disabled people in the UK that were employed in May 2021.
+While the employment rate may be alarming to some and not surprising to others, we want to focus on the impact of having a disabilities.
+Throughout TK-12 schooling there are special education classes and additional resources like auxiliary aids, academic modifications, etc. provided to students with disabilities.
+However, there is no special education at the college level.
+In more recent years, some colleges and universities have started disability studies departments and programs and others (Syracuse University, Miami University of Ohio and the University of Illinois at Chicago) have created disability cultural centers or affinity groups.
+What are some ways your campus provides supportive spaces for people with disabilities?
+O Allow chapter members to respond.
+College presidents and administrators understand disability is a part of diversity, however scholars and activists say they do not feel that higher education has accepted that disability is often framed as an individual biomedical condition, a technical problem to be solved rather than as a group identity.
+Disability is often confined to offices that work through educational accommodations.
+Why do you think it is and vice versa.

-- Allow chapter members to respond. - There are many intersectionalities in our identity, how people experience their disability is also filtered through their race and other characteristics, and vice versa. - The way we acknowledge people with disabilities both inside and outside the classroom can leave a lasting impression.
-While we were able to discuss disability as an identity to be celebrated and represented, we also have to talk about the challenges students with disabilities experience when they transition from high school to post-secondary school. - The educational rights covered by IDEA (Individuals with Disabilities Education Act) do not apply to post-secondary education. - Colleges must comply with ADA (Americans with Disabilities Act), Section 504 of the Rehabilitation Act and the Civil Rights Restoration Act.
-Simply put, college students have civil rights, but no "education" rights. - Show the chapter the differences in Policies and Procedures for High School vs. College Disability Services either by printing out this document and/or displaying it on the screen together. - As a chapter, discuss the difference between high school and post-secondary education.

-Questions to consider: - Why do you think the transition from high school to college may be difficult for students with disabilities? - What obvious differences stood out to you between high school and college? - What did you find frustrating? - O What do you wish was different? - How can we as a chapter provide support to our sisters with disabilities? - How can we as a chapter ask for more support from our institution? - Where can we find resources on our campus for disability services? - Provide a thoughtful wrap up to this discussion.
+The way we acknowledge people with disabilities both inside and outside the classroom can leave a lasting impression.
+While we were able to discuss disability as an identity to be celebrated and represented, we also have to talk about the challenges students with disabilities experience when they transition from high school to post-secondary school.
+The educational rights covered by IDEA (Individuals with Disabilities Education Act) do not apply to post-secondary education.
+Colleges must comply with ADA (Americans with Disabilities Act), Section 504 of the Rehabilitation Act and the Civil Rights Restoration Act.
+Simply put, college students have civil rights, but no "education" rights.
+Show the chapter the differences in Policies and Procedures for High School vs. College Disability Services - either by printing out this document and/ or displaying it on the screen together.
+As a chapter, discuss the difference between high school and post-secondary education.
+Questions to consider: Why do you think the transition from high school to college may be difficult for students with disabilities?
+What obvious differences stood out to you between high school and college?
+What did you find functrating?
+What did you find frustrating?
+What do you wish was different?
+How can we as a chapter provide support to our sisters with disabilities?
+How can we as a chapter ask for more support from our institution?
+Where can we find resources on our campus for disability services?
+Provide a thoughtful wrap up to this discussion.